 Happy birthday Jordan

 1990 – Midfielder Jordan Henderson was born in Sunderland.
 He signed from his hometown club for £16m in June 2011 after netting five times in 79 outings while on Wearside.
-He has notched thirty times in 392 reds games by the end of the 2020/21 season, becoming club captain and then helping us to claim the Premier League title, UEFA Champions League, FIFA Club World Cup, UEFA Super Cup and League Cup.
+He has notched 33 times in 449 reds games by the end of the 2021/22 season, becoming club captain and then helping us to claim the Premier League title, UEFA Champions League, FIFA Club World Cup, UEFA Super Cup, FA Cup and two League Cups.

 1994 – American midfielder Marc Pelosi was born in Bad Säckingen, Germany.
 He joined the reds in November 2011 from Californian side De Anza Force, becoming a reserves regular despite a series of serious injuries.
 He was released in June 2015.